 Randye J. Semple, PhD is an Associate Professor in the Department of Psychiatry and Behavioral Sciences at the University of Southern California (USC), where she teaches and provides clinical training and supervision to psychiatry residents and graduate students.
-She received her doctorate in Clinical Psychology from Columbia University and is licensed to practice in New York and California (see "Curriculum Vitae").
+She received her doctorate in Clinical Psychology from Columbia University and is licensed to practice in New York and California (see Curriculum Vitae).

-Her research and clinical interests are in the application of mindfulness to psychological health and well-being.
+Dr. Semple's research and clinical interests are in the application of mindfulness to psychological health and well-being.
 One current research focus is the development and integration of mindfulness-based interventions for children in clinic and school settings.
 Research projects include:

 A clinical trial of Mindfulness-Based Cognitive Therapy for perinatal women with mood disorders

 Adaptation and evaluation of MBCT-C for adolescents with bipolar disorder and prodromal psychosis